Houses in multiple occupation

 Email your completed form to email@example.com

 For more details about the HMO Licensing process and your responsibilities as a landlord, download our HMO Landlords guide (ODT, 137 KB)

 HMO Licensing and Planning Permission

-Whilst licensing law is there primarily to protect the health, safety and welfare of the occupants of an HMO, planning legislation is intended to control the use of property in the wider public interest.
+Licensing law is there to protect the health, safety and welfare of the occupants of a HMO.
+Planning legislation is used to control property in the wider public interest.

-Having an HMO licence does not mean that planning permission is not required.
-Likewise having planning permission to use a property as an HMO does not mean that an HMO licence is not required.
+Having a HMO licence doesn't mean that planning permission is not required.
+Similarly, having planning permission to use a property as a HMO doesn't mean that a HMO licence is not needed.

 For further information on this, please visit the planning service web page.